-Note: Alpha and release-candidate packages are in testing repository, so please make sure it is enabled, e.g. on RHEL-based systems you can use yum --enablerepo=nordugrid-testing to enable it for one transaction or yum-config-manager --enable nordugrid-testing to enable permanently.
+Alpha and release-candidate packages are in testing repository, so please make sure it is enabled, e.g. on RHEL-based systems you can use dnf --enablerepo=nordugrid-testing to enable it for one transaction or dnf config-manager --enable nordugrid-testing to enable permanently.

-If you want to test ARC6 including all latest developments, set up your repository to include the nightly builds following Using ARC packages from nightly builds instructions.
+If you want to test ARC7 including all latest developments, set up your repository to include the nightly builds following Using ARC packages from nightly builds instructions.